contrast-zone/t-rewriter.js/README.md

 Symbols `0` and `1` denote binary digits, while the letter symbols carry on information about the head position and the current state. `#` symbol is used to determine the beginning and the end of tape operating range.
 We read all the rules from right to left, meaning that a rule `0 s -> s 0` reads `s 0` and writes `0 s` in producing possible input.

-Given the above grammar, if wee supply a starting phrase `# s 1 0 0 1 #` (this is starting setup of the tape and the machine, showing a decimal number 9) as a part of the above grammar, that would be sufficient to correctly parse specific sequence `# 1 0 1 0 h #` (this is ending setup of the tape and the machine after halting, showing a decimal number 10), which represents exactly the starting phrase incremented by one.
-Parsing any other binary digit combinations to this grammar reports a failure.
+Given the above grammar, if wee supply a starting phrase `# s 1 0 0 1 #` (this is starting setup of the tape and the machine, showing a decimal number 9) as a part of the above grammar, that would be sufficient to correctly parse specific sequence `# 1 0 1 0 h #` (this is ending setup of the tape and the machine after halting, showing a decimal number 10), which represents exactly the starting phrase incremented by 1.
+Parsing any other binary digit combinations wihth this grammar reports a failure.

 #### 3.1.2. pseudocode 1

-*... to-do ...*
+*... to do...*

 ### 3.2. type (phrase: generic, structure: pair) grammar